teamhanko/hanko/README.md

 - API-first, small footprint, cloud-native
 - FIDO2-certified

 Hanko is built and maintained by [Hanko.io](https://www.hanko.io), an active member of the [FIDO Alliance](https://fidoalliance.org/company/hanko/).
-This project is the sum of more than 5 years of experience implementing FIDO and WebAuthn-based authentication in many different applications and platforms.
+This project is the sum of 5 years of experience implementing FIDO and WebAuthn-based authentication in many different applications and platforms.

 ![Hanko - Open-source user authentication that can do more than just passwords](https://user-images.githubusercontent.com/20115649/176924402-82869443-4b4a-42e0-aaef-e33d00146450.svg)